Types, Severity and Classification of endometriosis - adenomyosis

 Typical endometriosis : 0.5-4 cm superficial lesions

 Typical endometriosis are black puckered endometriosis generally in a white sclerotic area.
-They are 1 to 2 cm in diameter, but can cover much larger area’s.
-These endometriosis are found not only in the pelvis but also on the diaphragm.
+They are 1 to 2 cm in diameter, or larger.
+These endometriosis are found in the pelvis and on the diaphragm.

 Deep endometriosis often present as typical endometriosis.